Registration opens on a rolling basis. Please sign up for our emails above to learn of new listings.

 Do parents need to stay?

 You are welcome to drop students off and return at the end of class.
-If you decide to stay, we do have a limited seating area and free wifi.
+If you decide to stay, we have a limited seating area and free Wi-Fi.
 Many of our parents use class time to visit some of the great local restaurants.
 Just next door to us is Urban Hang Suite and there is also Gather across the street.

 Do students need to know how to code?

-Knowledge of coding languages is not necessary before taking a class with CodeVA.
-Since we have students of all experience levels, our programs allow each child to try out new tasks and be successful without being either overwhelmed or bored.
+Knowledge of coding languages is not necessary or expected before taking most classes with Eureka Workshops.
+Since we have students of all experience levels, our programs allow each child to try out new tasks and succeed without being overwhelmed or bored.
 We have a high ratio of instructors to students.
 All students receive one-on-one instruction as they are learning.
 While students are learning computer science concepts, they are challenged by hands-on activities designed to support the coding techniques we cover.